What is difference between myProject and myBallot?

-When is a project ready for a Sponsor ballot?
+When is a project ready for a SA Ballot?
 How do I start this process?

-A project is ready for a Sponsor ballot when it has completed its working group (or technical committee) development.
-After the Sponsor ballot process is complete, the Sponsor will move the process toward final review and approval.
+A project is ready for a SA Ballot when it has completed its working group (or technical committee) development.
+After the SA Ballot process is complete, the Standards Committee will move the process toward final review and approval.

 What is an invitation?

-An invitation is a process by which Sponsor balloting groups are formed.
+An invitation is a process by which SA Balloting groups are formed.
 Through this process, an announcement (invitation) of the formation of a ballot group is sent to individuals who signed up for "Activity Areas" associated with the subject matter of the forthcoming sponsor ballot.

 How long does the invitation process take?

 The invitation period usually stays open for 30 days.
-However this is at the discretion of the Sponsor Chair.
-Our rules state that an invitation must remain open for a minimum of 15 days.
+However this is at the discretion of the Standards Committee Chair.
+IEEE rules state that an invitation must remain open for a minimum of 15 days.

-Can IEEE-SA Staff assist me with my Sponsor ballot?
+Can IEEE SA Staff assist me with my SA Ballot?

-The IEEE-SA Staff can assist you in conducting Sponsor level ballots for your draft documents, and help you form your ballot group through the use of an invitation procedure.
+The IEEE SA Staff can assist you in conducting Standards Committee ballots for your draft documents, and help you form the ballot group through the use of an invitation procedure.

-What documents do I need prepare to start the ballot in myBallot?
+What documents do I need to prepare to start the ballot in myBallot?

 What happens if ballot group members don't respond to the ballot?

-A follow-up phone call or email from the Sponsor is the most effective means of soliciting a response from balloting group members who have not yet voted.
+A follow-up phone call or email from the Standards Committee is the most effective means of soliciting a response from balloting group members who have not yet voted.
 To assist in this follow-up, the myBallot system will automatically send reminder emails to those who have not yet voted (14, 7, and 3 days prior to ballot closing), excluding recirculations and all ballots less than 14 days.
-(Back to top)